Antenna types: Broadside arrays

 A broadside array made of two "upside down" vertical monopoles.
 Their dangling tips / bases correspond electrically to the tops of ordinary monopoles, and are not connected to the ground.
 The two top ends that each monopole hangs from electrically corresponds to the base of a normal monopole, and are the monopole's nominal feedpoints (the actual feedpoint for the combined system is often placed elsewhere).
 The attachment points at the tops are interconnected by a wire one half-wavelength long, which serves as both a counterpoise wire and a crossover phasing feedline.
 The verticals are the radiators and function as a minimal two-element curtain array, similar to a bobtail curtain.
-The structure is shaped like the Greek letter Π (not to be confused with the similar-looking half-loop antenna described above).
-Unlike a half-loop, neither monopole element has any DC connection to the ground beneath it (although there typically is considerable RF capacitive coupling, which can be exploited to shorten the verticals).
-The top-to-top half-wave connecting wire serves as a phasing line that keeps radiation from the two antennas in-phase; the line serves this function even though the feedpoint for the whole antenna system may be connected to some different part of the antenna.
-Since a quarter-wave monopole's current is highest nearest its feedpoint, the nominal top-feed puts the maximum current up high, at the top of each monopole; radiation is caused by (unbalanced) current, so hence the maximum radiation from a half-square antenna is generated from close to the top of the antenna.
-Because of being effectively top-fed, inverted monopoles tend to produce a better, somewhat stronger signal long-distance signals, with line-of-sight radiation in the clear and low to the horizon, as compared to radiation generated near the base of an ordinary bottom-fed monopole: Radiation from an ordinary monopole is mostly generated by the high current near the monopole's feedpoint at its base; that radiation is disadvantaged by its path to the distant horizon usually being obstructed by radio-reflecting electrical obstacles, such as metal fences, wiring built into houses, and metal-clad barns and warehouses.
+The structure is shaped like the Greek letter Π. Distinct from the similar-looking half-loop, no conductive part of a half-square has any direct connection to the ground beneath it.
+(Note: Although there is no direct connection to the ground, typically half-square antennas' lower ends have considerable RF capacitive coupling to the ground.
+Fortuitously, that coupling can be exploited to shorten the verticals.)
+The top-to-top half-wave connecting wire serves as a phasing line that keeps radiation from the two vertical segments in-phase; the line serves as an effective feedpoint even though the actual feedpoint for the whole antenna system could connect at some more convenient place on the antenna.
+Half-square antennas radiate from near their apex, where the verticals connect to the horizontal wire, and hence for long-distance communication their signals tend to radiate along a clearer local line-of-sight to the horizon, compared to a conventional bottom-fed monopole whose strongest radiation comes from the segment nearest its base.
+(Note: The reason for half-square antennas having better horizontal radiation than ordinary bottom-fed monopoles is due to there being presumably fewer line-of-sight obstructions to the strongest-radiating segment's view to the horizon: